 - Add the flour and tomato paste.
 Stir and cook for 1 minutes.

 - Whisk in the beef broth and 1/3 cup wine, scraping the bottom of the pan to remove any browned bits.
 Add the mustard paste and bring mixture to a simmer.

 - Lower heat to medium and cook until sauce thickens, 4 to 6 minutes.

 - Cut the steak into bite sized pieces across the grain.
 Return the steak and any juices to the bowl.
 Stir to coat.

-- Remove the skillet from heat and stir in the cream cheese, remaining wine, and chives.
+- Remove the skillet from heat and stir in the sour cream, remaining wine, and chives.

 - Season with salt and pepper to taste and server over egg noodles.